All-Party group

 “All-Party Parliamentary Groups (APPGs) are informal cross-party groups that have no official status within Parliament.
 They are run by and for Members of the Commons and Lords, though many choose to involve individuals and organisations from outside Parliament in their administration and activities.”

-(Note: The APPG is entirely separate from the Coalition on this website.
+(Note: This APPG is entirely separate from the Coalition on this website.
 It will hear it’s own evidence, make its own decisions, write it’s own reports etc.)

 Remit